opasquetdotfr/Duerer/README.md

 - place virtual sources and microphones into those meshes.
 - (define directivities for sources and microphones).
 - define sound sources.
-- rendering as a multichannel [Impulse response](https://en.wikipedia.org/wiki/Impulse_response) file (each channel is a microphone) and possibly a convolved file made with sound sources.
+- rendering as a multichannel [impulse response](https://en.wikipedia.org/wiki/Impulse_response) file (each channel is a microphone) and possibly a convolved file made with sound sources.

 One possible use would consist on rendering multichannel impulse responses from a beam of microphones or a virtual eigenmike; thus playing with directivity, delays and virtual [ambisonics](https://en.wikipedia.org/wiki/Ambisonics).\
 Another use would be using specific meshes to generate physical models audio synthesis from finite elements method.\